Should a College Education Be Free for Everyone?

 But, is making college free so simple?
 In order to pay for free college, the government would have to increase the taxes and implement new ones.
-When this happens, more and more people will chose to attend free colleges and the wait lists will expand fast, perhaps even to a level where people would have to wait for years to enroll.
+When this happens, more and more people will choose to attend free colleges and the wait lists will expand fast, perhaps even to a level where people would have to wait for years to enroll.
 Additionally, the state budgets may remain too strained even after increasing taxes, which in term may cut down many of the amazing college programs students now enjoy.

-If students are allowed to study without fees, won’t they still have to cover living expenses, books expenses and food expenses while at college?
+If students are allowed to study without fees, won’t they still have to cover living expenses, books expenses, and food expenses while at college?
 The removed cost of college will certainly leave students with less debt, but it will never result in a completely clean slate.

-Giving everyone the opportunity to study without paying will not only increase the number of students, but will make the college become perceived as less serious.
+Giving everyone the opportunity to study without paying will not only increase the number of students but will make the college become perceived as less serious.
 When college is given as a free option, there is a great risk of graduation numbers dropping.
 Also, teaching so many students may be a difficult task, so many students may graduate without being prepared for the workplace.

 The final and most important reason why colleges should not be free is the degrees.
 The value of degrees will gradually decrease to a level where a college diploma is so common, that it does not provide any advantage in employment.

-The reasons of both sides are strong, so perhaps a clear mind may consider a middle ground between the two.
+The reasons for both sides are strong, so perhaps a clear mind may consider a middle ground between the two.
 As we concluded, public colleges come with many problems that may ruin the importance of the college degree.
-But still, depriving talented students from the ability to continue their education because they are not rich or making them pay college debts for years after graduating cannot be right either.
+But still, depriving talented students of the ability to continue their education because they are not rich or making them pay college debts for years after graduating cannot be right either.

-A middle ground would be a repayment system based on the income.
+A middle ground would be a repayment system based on income.
 This would mean that students would be able to pay off their loans depending on the income they receive.
 If they start earning below a certain amount, they should be freed from making payments.
 When they find a better position or reach higher in the workplace, the rates should be set accordingly.

 If this is something that could be implemented in the repayment of every student, that would be considered a good common ground.
 Being able to pay an affordable price whatever your salary is is a sure advantage.
 If the income increases, the student can pay the loan quicker.
 However, if their salary remains low, the loan eventually expires.

-This principle is used in Australia, more specifically trough their Higher Education Loan Program.
-In Australia, the government has added the advantage of not applying any interest to the student loans.
+This principle is used in Australia, more specifically through their Higher Education Loan Program.
+In Australia, the government has added the advantage of not applying any interest to student loans.
 This program allows students to get established without feeling the stress of paying off increasing loans and be able to take a lower-paying job until they find the right one.

 College is considered a luxury nowadays.
 Therefore, many students decide not to continue their education because of insufficient funds.
 Others decide to get loans that they would have to pay off years after they finish college.
 This makes students obliged to take jobs that they do not want to work, simply because they need to make a lot of money right away in order to pay their loans.
 Still, this does not mean that making college free is a better option.
-It simply means we need to find a common ground.
+It simply means we need to find common ground.